The Clause

 cause

-Hamlet wanted to kill his uncle because the uncle had murdered Hamlet's father.
+wanted to kill his uncle because the uncle had murdered Hamlet's father.

 The adverb clause answers the question "why?".